cn0047/stash/ed/r/swagger/README.md

 * boolean.
 * array.
 * object.
+* enum (v3).

 No `null` type, the `nullable attribute` is used.
-No data type: Enum, Dictionaries, HashMaps and Associative Arrays, use object instead.
+No data type: Enum (not in v2), Dictionaries, HashMaps and Associative Arrays, use object instead.

 Mixed Types:
 ````